 - Press Start and wait for the process to finish

-- Now rename the device tree file that we have downloaded to “dtb.img”
+- Now rename the device tree file that we have selected to “dtb.img” (see previous text)

 - Copy “dtb.img” in the root of the LibreELEC unit that we have created and overwrite if necessary

 - We connect the LibreELEC unit to our TV-Box

 BOOT OR INSTALL LIBREELEC IN OUR ANDROID TV-BOX

 To boot LibreELEC we have several methods available, basically the two options are by means of the update button of the TV-Box or using Android to launch the Update mode by software.

 - Mode 1: Start the TV-Box with the update button pressed.

 - Mode 2: Use the LibreELEC app for Android that restarts the TV-Box in update mode